 - Divide the batter between 12 muffin cups either generously greased on lined with paper liners.

-Using Different sweeteners
+Using Different Sweeteners

 Since using maple syrup or honey adds more liquid to the recipe, I would suggest using 1 tablespoon less oil to offset it.
 Alternatively, keep the recipe the same, but replace the brown sugar with coconut sugar.